kidhasia/MistyEMS/README.md

-Employee & Project Management System (Trello-Style Clone) Overview
+Employee & Project Management System

+Overview
 This is a full-stack Employee & Project Management System developed as part of the ITP module for Misty Productions.
 The system offers a Trello-like experience for task tracking, project management, and team collaboration.
 It supports JWT authentication, role-based access control, OTP verification, and AI-based text summarization to help streamline the production process and enhance efficiency.